 Competition Rules and Scoring Matrix

-World Vision and John Brown University will sponsor a national competition to design and build a prototype of a disaster shelter for rapid deployment and set-up, to be used by aid organizations responding to natural or man-made disasters.
-For the 2013 – 2014 competition, a specific scenario of a response to the refugee crisis due to the Syrian civil war was selected to allow teams to focus on a specific disaster type and location as well as cultural considerations.
+Samaritan's Purse and John Brown University will sponsor a national competition to design and build a prototype of a disaster shelter for rapid deployment and set-up, to be used by aid organizations responding to natural or man-made disasters.
+For the 2014 – 2015 competition, a specific scenario of a response to an earthquake in Pakistan was selected to allow teams to focus on a specific disaster type and location as well as cultural and environmental considerations.
 The full competition rules and scoring matrix are provided for download at the bottom of this page.

 Engineering, Construction Management, Architecture and/or students from science or technical programs in CCCU schools and ASC Region 4 and 5 schools are invited.
-Interested teams are invited to submit a Letter of Intent no later than November 15, 2013, providing information about their team, capabilities, and potential design concept.
-The top 10 teams will be selected and asked to register no later than Jan 31, 2014, with an entry fee of $250.
-Team size will be no more than 4 undergraduate students plus one coach.
+Interested teams are invited to submit a Letter of Intent no later than November 21, 2014, providing information about their team, capabilities, and potential design concept.
+Teams will be asked to register no later than Jan 30, 2015, with an entry fee of $250.
+Team size will be no more than 4 undergraduate students plus one coach and alternates if desired.
 This coach can be a faculty member or industry rep associated with the university entering the competition.
 Teams are encouraged to solicit a local sponsoring organization to help defray the costs of travel and building materials used in the prototype shelter that will be brought to the competition.
-A stipend of $1,000 will be provided to participating teams upon completion of testing at the on-site event in April, 2014.
+A stipend of $1,000 will be provided to participating teams upon completion of testing at the on-site event in April, 2015.

 Judging and Testing

-Judges will include Reps from World Vision, local engineers, and selected Engineering and CM Professors (current and emeritus) from CCCU or regional schools, and other technical professionals.
+Judges will include reps from disaster response organizations, local engineers, and selected Engineering and CM Professors (current and emeritus) from CCCU or regional schools, and other technical professionals.
 If available, additional judges will include a logistics expert familiar with storage and transportation and a manufacturing expert to judge the ease and cost of manufacture.
-Judges will be expected to donate their time, but the contest sponsor will cover travel expenses if necessary.
 A scoring matrix is provided for use by the teams as they develop their project.

 Judge expertise will include: